oat bran substitute

 Suitable for: Whole seeds are great in bread and muffins batters as well as sprinkled on salads and sandwiches.
 Ground flax powder can be sprinkled over breakfast porridge, fruit, yogurt, or added to a smoothie.

-#5.
-Oatmeal or Rolled Oats
+5. Oatmeal or Rolled Oats

 Oatmeal or rolled oats is the less processed version of oat bran including both the grain and the outer bran layer.
-You will therefore get all the great health benefits from the bran, plus that of the grain itself.
+You will therefore get all the great nutritional benefits from the bran, plus that of the grain itself.

 Suitable for: Making cooked porridge, cookie batters, or topping bread when baking.